Convergence of classical optimized non-overlapping Schwarz method for Helmholtz problems in closed domains: Introduction

 The objective of this work is to determine the effect of back-propagating waves on the performance of four well-established transmission operators: the optimized 0\textsuperscript{th}-order operator~\cite{Despres1990} (OO0), the evanescent modes damping operator~\cite{Boubendir2007} (EMDA), the optimized 2\textsuperscript{nd}-order operator~\cite{Gander2002} (OO2) and the Pad\'e-localized square-root operator~\cite{Boubendir2012} (PADE).
 This paper is organized as follows.
 In section~\ref{sec:problem} the Helmholtz problem as well as the optimized Schwarz scheme are presented formally on a simple cavity model problem exhibiting back-propagating waves.
 The optimal transmission operator of this model problem is then determined in section~\ref{sec:S}.
-Afterwards, in section~\ref{sec:comparison}, the optimal transmission condition for an unbounded problem without obstacle (\ie{} exhibiting no back-propagating waves) is recalled and compared with the one computed in the previous section.
-The well-established OO0, EMDA, OO2 and PADE operators are recalled in section~\ref{sec:open}, and their performance is analyzed for cavity problems.
-Finally some numerical experiment are carried out in section~\ref{sec:numexp} and conclusions are drawn in section~\ref{sec:conclusion}.
+Afterwards, in section~\ref{sec:comparison}, the optimal transmission condition for an unbounded problem without obstacle (\ie exhibiting no back-propagating waves) is recalled and compared with the one computed in the previous section.
+The well-established OO0, EMDA, OO2 and PADE operators are recalled in section~\ref{sec:open}, and their performance is analyzed for a rectangular cavity problems.
+Section~\ref{sec:numexp} shows some numerical experiments, which validate the previous theoretical analysis and extend it to circular (2D) and spherical (3D) cavities.
+Finally, conclusions are drawn in section~\ref{sec:conclusion}.